alapo/thesisUC/README.md

 - styles

 "raw" contains the original data which I never touch.
 If I ever need to go back to it I will make a copy and store it in "data".

 The "images" folder should be self explanatory.
 For beginners you can run your MATLAB scripts and save the images in this directory but be aware that RStudio can also produce graphs.

 We will be referencing both the `tables` and `images` folders when we write our document.

 ## Starting off
 The first thing to do is create a New Project in RStudio.
 File>New Project and create a folder on your computer that works.
 In my example this will be `\thesisUC` you'll notice on your computer a `.Rproj` file is now created.
-When you want to make edits to your document I would recoomend opening this file.
+When you want to make edits to your document I would recommend opening this file.

+## Types of documents
+In order to make things simple I will break this up into a few sections.
+The goal here is to make your thesis as sustainable as possible which means if a committee member asks you to change "one little thing" you do not have an endless number of manual edits to make.
+In order to do this I have 3 separate documents I make.

+- 1 RMarkdown document (.Rmd)
+   - This is what you write your document in.
+It will load the .Rdata file that you created in `stats.R`
+- 1 R script called "createPlots"
+   - This is only used if you plan on creating figures using R. If you are doing this in MatLAB then you do not need this script
+   - The results of this script are all saved in your `\images` folder.
+- 1 R script called "stats.R"
+   - This will run your statistical models and save them as an .RData file

-## Installing packages
+## Installing Packages
 The first time you run RStudio you will need to install packages before you can load them.
+While installing it is possible that you need to set `opts(repositories` currently.
+This is a one time thing, do not let it intimidate you.

 You only need to install a package once on any given computer.
 Normally you install packages using the following syntax:
 `install.packages("PackageName")`
 After a package is installed you can load it by writing `library(PackageName)`